Seoul for First-Timers: 12 Fascinating First Impressionsโ€” lived here 2 years

 On average, I saw about 2 or 3 protests per week.
 It surprised me, especially because I’ve lived in China for several years, and that is something you don’t see there.

 I know China and Korea are very different, but I’d say I haven’t even seen that many protests in Europe.
-It might depend on the area in which you live in Seoul.
-Most of the protests take place in the city center, not far from the Palace in my experience.
+It might depend on the area in Seoul where you live.
+Most of theย protestsย take place in the city center, not far from the Palace in my experience.

 But I’ve also seen protests in several areas in Itaewon, a vibrant district that many expats enjoy when moving there permanently.